-Whether you’re taking your partner’s name, sticking to your maiden name or using a combination of both surnames, there are a few options to consider when it comes to changing your name after marriage.
+Whether you’re taking your partner’s name, sticking to your surname or using a combination of both surnames, there are a few options to consider when it comes to changing your name after marriage.

 Image: Amoureux Weddings